Would you like to learn how to draw eyes?

 There is no simple answer to this question.

-The advice I give is to put the drawing away for a day and go back to it with fresh eyes.
+I advise you to put the drawing away for a day and return to it with fresh eyes.

-Often times I will go back to a drawing and see some areas I want to adjust.
+Often I will go back to a drawing and see some areas I want to adjust.

 - Use high-quality art materials